Puranjit/Deep-Learning/README.md

 # Deep-learning
 I am currently working on developing this repository.
 It will include python codes and jupyter notyebooks to understand deep learning algorithms.
-It will also include detailed pipeline on how to develop deep learning models from scratch.
+It will also include detailed pipeline on how to develop deep learning models on a custom data from scratch using Faster R-CNN and Mask R-CNN.
-(The files are yet to be placed in correct order)
-You can go over this youtube series of course : <b>Deep Learning for Computer Vision by </b> <Font color = "Blue">Justin Johnson </Font> [link](https://www.youtube.com/playlist?list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r) to get in depth knowledge of concepts of Deep Learning
+You can go over this youtube series of course : <b>Deep Learning for Computer Vision by </b> <Font color = "Blue">Justin Johnson </Font> [link](https://www.youtube.com/playlist?list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r) to get in depth knowledge and better understanding regarding Deep Learning.

 # Tensorflow-2.0
 This repository gives a brief introduction on how to use latest version of Tensorflow 2.0 (Deep learning framework) to build up neural networks.